 Disciplinary action will be taken against the perpetrator(s) in the event of an incident of fraud, which may involve but not limited to suspension or termination of employment, penalty, criminal or civil action.
-The disciplinary actions will be decided on a case by case basis by the Head of Fraud Risk Management, Sameer Babu, Human Resources and Legal in consultation with the Chief Compliance Officer.
-Guidance will be obtained from the Risk Committee, where required.
+The disciplinary actions will be decided on a case by case basis.